Fritz Haeg: Sundown Salon (2001–2006)

-Edible Estates (2005–2014)
+Edible Estates (2005–2013)

 In 2005 he began planting a series of gardens called Edible Estates, a revival of the Victory garden movement.
 Starting in Salina, Kansas, he selected a local family of willing gardeners to have their lawn removed and replaced with a kitchen garden, of his design.
 The first garden was commissioned by the Salina Art Center, with later editions in Lakewood, California (2006), Maplewood, New Jersey (2007), London, England, (commissioned by Tate Modern in 2007), Austin, Texas, (commissioned by Arthouse in 2008), Baltimore, Maryland, (commissioned by Contemporary Museum Baltimore in 2008), and a public demonstration garden at Descanso Gardens in La Cañada Flintridge, California.
 The fifteenth and final Edible Estate was commissioned by the Walker Art Center and created in the front lawn of Woodbury, Minnesota residents Catherine and John Schoenherr.
 The book, "Edible Estates: Attack on the Front Lawn", was published by Metropolis Books in spring 2008.
 It is a call for the replacement of the front lawn with edible landscapes, featuring examples of his previous Edible Estate gardens accompanied by essays from Diana Balmori, Michael Pollan and Rosalind Creasy.

+Edible Estates was created to directly combat the American social norm of having a front lawn that is just a barren patch of grass.
+For this project, Americans throughout the country are asked to change their front lawns into thriving gardens where they grow a variety of fruits and vegetables.
+Michael Foti, one of the Americans who participated, says, “Public cultivation of fruits and vegetables fosters a sense of community: kids coming by to pick strawberries and neighbors volunteering to help out.”9 The front lawn was first introduced for vanity and pride in order to demonstrate the prosperity of a home.
+However, as we start to realize more and more, the front lawn that all Americans are familiar with is becoming outdated.
+Instead of having this useless patch of grass in front of your home, why not turn it into a place of cultivation?
+As Lynne Rossetto Kasper puts it, “The masterful part is thinking how to turn this flat, green space that is the most visible part of your home into something that invites us in, nourishes us and perhaps starts changing our community.”
+Haeg has also used Edible Estates as an opportunity to bring attention to the past.
+Specifically, in the Edible Estates garden #8 in Manhattan, Haeg pays tribute to the Lenape people who previously occupied the island of Manahatta (Manhattan).
+In the garden, beans, corn, and squash (also known as “the three sisters”) are grown because the Lenape people had eaten them centuries before, in the exact same spot.
+As Haeg states, “This garden is a meditation on the historical facts of and future possibilities for our occupation of the island.”